antfu/talks/2025-09-18/src/slides.md

 </div>

 <!--
 Let's take Vite as an example.

 I don't know how many of you are familiar with the history of Vite.
-Vite as of today is almost the default choice for web development for almost any project, but at the very beginning, [click] it was an experiment on development tooling specifically for Vue.
+Vite as of today is almost the default choice for web development for almost any project, but at the very beginning, it was an experiment on development tooling specifically for Vue.

-As the idea of having a native-ESM dev server seemed to work pretty well, Evan started to think that we could have this great hot module reload experience for other frameworks as well. [click] Starting from Vite v2.0+, Vite became a framework-agnostic frontend tooling that is not bound to Vue anymore. [click] Instead, Evan extracted the hard-coded Vue-specific logic into a plugin, which also helps to ensure Vite has a very powerful plugin system.
+As the idea of having a native-ESM dev server seemed to work pretty well, Evan You started to think that we could have this great dev server experience for other frameworks as well. [click] Starting from Vite v2.0+, Vite became a framework-agnostic frontend tooling that is not bound to Vue anymore. [click] Instead, Evan extracted the hard-coded Vue-specific logic into a plugin, which also helps to ensure Vite has a very powerful plugin system to support complex cases like Vue.

-[click] Then we have a plugin to support React, [click] the community built the plugin for Svelte which later became official, [click] then we could have some crazy ideas like running a test runner for Vite with the same plugin pipeline, [click] and by now we have almost every meta-framework built on top of Vite and sharing the great plugin ecosystem from Vite.
+[click] Then we have a plugin to support React, [click] the community built the plugin for Svelte which later became official, [click] then we could have some crazy ideas like running a test runner for Vite with the same plugin pipeline which ends up to be Vitest, [click] and by now we have almost every meta-framework built on top of Vite and sharing the great plugin ecosystem of Vite together.

+This is just one of the examples, but we can see that without this move of extracting Vue as a plugin, we wouldn't have all these great tools that empower our daily development.
 -->

 ---